Pierre-Joseph Proudhon: Social ownership

 While favoring individual ownership for small-property holdings, Proudhon advocated social ownership and worker cooperatives or similar workers' associations and workers' councils.
-Proudhon advocated industrial democracy and repeatedly argued that the means of production and the land should be socialized.
+Proudhon advocated industrial democracy and repeatedly argued for the socialization of the means of production and of land.
 In What Is Property?, Proudhon wrote that "land is indispensable to our existence, consequently a common thing, consequently insusceptible of appropriation".
 In a letter to Louis Blanqui in 1841, Proudhon wrote that "all capital, whether material or mental, being the result of collective labour, is, in consequence, collective property".

 In his election manifesto for the 1848 French Constituent Assembly election, Proudhon wrote:

 For this value or wealth, produced by the activity of all, is by the very fact of its creation collective wealth, the use of which, like that of the land, may be divided, but which as property remains undivided. [...]
 In short, property in capital is indivisible, and consequently inalienable, not necessarily when the capital is uncreated, but when it is common or collective. [...]
 [T]his non-appropriation of the instruments of production [...]
 I, in accordance with all precedent, call [...] a destruction of property.
 In fact, without the appropriation of instruments, property is nothing.

 In a letter to Pierre Leroux in 1849, Proudhon wrote:

 Under the law of association, transmission of wealth does not apply to the instruments of labour, so cannot become a cause of inequality. [...]
 We are socialists [...] under universal association, ownership of the land and of the instruments of labour is social ownership. [...]
 You have me saying, and I really do not know where you could have found this, that ownership of the instruments of labour must forever stay vested in the individual and remain unorganised.
 These words are set in italics, as if you had lifted them from somewhere in my books. [...]
 But it does not follow at all [...] that I want to see individual ownership and non-organisation of the instruments of labour endure for all eternity.
 I have never penned nor uttered any such thing: and have argued the opposite a hundred times over. [...]
 I deny all kinds of proprietary domain.
 I deny it, precisely because I believe in an order wherein the instruments of labour will cease to be appropriated and instead become shared; where the whole earth will be depersonalised.